microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 ###### 1. Prerequisites

-- Set the azure subscription you are going to create all the reosurce in (if you hav emore than one)
+- Set the azure subscription you are going to create all the resource in (if you have more than one)
 ```
 az account set --subscription <subscription-id>
 ```